mikeasilva/xrp/README.md

-# xrp
+# XRP Robot Code
-Python code for the XRP robot
+My Python code for the XRP robot